jimken123/soda/blog/20221101-performance-improvements/performance_improvements.md

 _SCL_ steps all have a `Run` method which returns the result wrapped in a `Task`.
 One of the performance optimizations I was eager to try was wrapping the result in a `ValueTask` instead.
-This should reduce the number of heap allocations per step by one and I was expecting a small performance improvement for sequences which run cheap steps inside a loop.
+This should reduce the number of heap allocations per step by one and I was expecting a small performance improvement for Phoenixs which run cheap steps inside a loop.

 The tradeoff is that there are some things you can do with a `Task` but not with a `ValueTask` such as awaiting them multiple times.
 Fortunately the `Run` method was only being used